Everyone has weeks where you check off everything on your to-do list with pleasure—and weeks where you’d really rather

 Erica Dhawan echoed Arthur's advice in an article about motivation that she wrote for The Muse.
 She explains why it's so important to take time to explain the purpose behind the work you do:

 Another key to staying motivated is knowing that the work you’re doing makes a difference in some way—recognizing the impact you’re making on your clients, company, or the world.

 14. Loosen the reins

 Autonomy is an incredibly effective motivator.
-Giving employees the ability to choose when and how they get their work done can actually improve their efficiency, and help keep them motivated.
+Giving employees more agency around when and how they get their work done can actually improve their efficiency, and help keep them motivated.

 In her article for Monster.com, Roberta Chinsky Matuson provides a great framework for getting started on the path of employee autonomy:

 Tell your employees what needs to be done by what deadline; allow them to decide when they will do the actual work.
 For some, that may mean coming in early; for others that might involve working on the weekend.

 The key here is that you're giving employees the freedom to work on their project when their motivation is strongest, not just when they're in the workplace.